How to Conduct a Panel Interview: 7 Steps for Success

 Step 7: Collaborate Following the Interview

-The final step in conducting a group panel interview is to discuss the notes taken during the interview and collaborate to make a decision.
-Using an evaluation and scorecard (discussed further in our Free Interview Evaluation Forms & Scorecard Templates article) during the interview process can help put together all thoughts on the candidate.
+The final step in conducting a panel interview is to discuss the notes taken during the interview and collaborate to make a decision.
+Using an evaluation form and scorecard (discussed further in our Free Interview Evaluation Forms & Scorecard Templates article) during the interview process can help gather all thoughts on the candidate.

 Each individual panelist should take their own notes during the interview—citing the strengths and weaknesses of the candidate.
 Once the interview has concluded, the panelists should gather to discuss the candidate and compare notes.
-The hiring manager can then use those notes to make the final hiring decision.
+The hiring manager can then make the final hiring decision using those notes.

 Pros & Cons of Panel Interviews

 Panel interviews can be an effective step in hiring a fantastic new employee.
-In a competitive job market where timing is crucial, conducting a group panel interview is a great way to include key decision makers in one step of the process, versus multiple separate steps.
+In a competitive job market where timing is crucial, conducting a panel interview is a great way to include key decision-makers in one step rather than multiple separate steps.

-However, you should be aware of the pros and cons of conducting group panel interviews:
+However, you should be aware of the pros and cons of conducting panel-style interviews:

 PROS | CONS |